Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Improvement via a Compact Representation of RNGs

-\begin{proof} Property (ii) implies that only face-cycle of $\RNG_i$ with at least $\lfloor n/s \rfloor+1$ half-edges contain net-edges.
-Furthermore, on these face-cycles, we can uniquely charge $\Theta(n/s)$ half-edges to each net-edge, again by (ii).
-Thus, since there are $O(n)$ half-edges in total, we have the first statement $|N| = O(s)$.
+\begin{proof} Property~(ii) of the definition of an $s$-net implies that only face-cycles of $\RNG_i$ with at least $\lfloor n/s \rfloor+1$ half-edges contain net-edges.
+Furthermore, on these face-cycles, we can uniquely charge $\Theta(n/s)$ half-edges to each net-edge, again by property~(ii).
+Since the face-cycles of $\RNG_i$ have $O(n)$ half-edges in total, we obtain the first observation which says $|N| = O(s)$.

-For the second statement, we first note that if $C$ contains less than $2 \lfloor n/s \rfloor$ half-edges, the claim holds trivially.
-Otherwise, $C$ contains at least one net-edge, by property (i).
-Now, property (ii) shows that we reach a net-edge in at most $2 \lfloor n/s \rfloor$ steps from $\overrightarrow{f}$. \end{proof}
+For the second observation, we first note that if $F$ contains less than $2 \lfloor n/s \rfloor$ half-edges, the claim holds trivially.
+Otherwise, by property~(i), $F$ contains at least one net-edge.
+From property~(ii) it follows that there are at most $2 \lfloor n/s \rfloor$ half-edges between every two consecutive net-edges on $F$.
+Thus, in a walk on $F$ starting from $\overrightarrow{f}$, we reach a net-edge in at most $2 \lfloor n/s \rfloor$ steps. \end{proof}

-By Observation~\ref{obs:s-net}, we can store an $s$-net in $O(s)$ words of workspace.
-This makes the concept of $s$-net useful in our time-space trade-off.
-Now, we can use the $s$-net in order to speed up the processing of a single batch.
-The next lemma shows how this is done:
+Due to statement~(\emph{N1}) of Observation~\ref{obs:s-net}, an $s$-net can be stored in $O(s)$ cells of workspace.
+This makes the concept of $s$-net useful in our algorithm with a workspace of $O(s)$ cells.
+Therefore, we can exploit the $s$-net in order to speed up the processing of a single batch.
+The next lemma shows how this is done.